-- The larger proportion of the matched positions across different time bands to capture yield curve risk; and - A net charge for positions in options, where appropriate.
+- The net short or long weighted position across the entire time bands. - The smaller proportion of the matched positions in each time band to capture basis risk - The larger proportion of the matched positions across different time bands to capture yield curve risk; and - A net charge for positions in options, where appropriate.